EXPLAINER-How did the Hawaii wildfires start? What to know about the Maui and Big Island blazes | Science-Environment

 EXPLAINER-How did the Hawaii wildfires start?
 What to know about the Maui and Big Island blazes

-WHERE ARE THE FIRES?
-HOW CONTAINED ARE THEY?
-The fires have caused widespread devastation in Lahaina, a beach resort city of about 13,000 people on northwestern Maui that was once a whaling center and the Hawaiian Kingdom's capital and now draws 2 million tourists a year.

-As of Thursday evening, the Lahaina fire was 80% contained, while the Pulehu fire, burning to the east, was 70% contained.
-There was no estimate for the Upcountry fire in the mountainous center of the eastern mass of the island, Maui County said.
-The fires have also scorched parts of the Big Island.

-Some 271 structures were destroyed or damaged, the Honolulu Star-Advertiser said, citing official reports from the U.S. Civil Air Patrol and Maui Fire Department.
 Hawaii is an archipelago about 2,000 miles (3,200 km) west of the U.S. mainland.
 It is made up of eight main islands, including Hawaii, known as the Big Island.
-The island of Maui lies to the north and west of the island of Hawaii.
+The island of Maui sits to the north and west of the island of Hawaii.
+(Writing by Jonathan Oatis; Additional reporting by Andrew Hay; Editing by Lisa Shumaker)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)